anth3lia/rosling/README.md

 <b>Y-axis:</b> Life expectancy at birth (years)

 ## Colors
-Regions are differentiated by color and are stupidly NOT in style.css.
+Regions are differentiated by color and not in style.css.
 - Asia
 - Africa
 - Europe